 Note that in the following, I will only comment on the Japanese drama and the first movie; I have not watched the sequel movie or the Korean drama.

-Next, Fukunaga's personality: Apart from the gender issue, the Fukunaga in the adaptation starts out pretty much the same as the original.
+Next, Fukunaga’s personality: Apart from the gender issue, the Fukunaga in the adaptation starts out pretty much the same as the original.
 He is loud, brash, cunning and manipulative.
 Unlike the original, however, he receives zero lasting development.
-Yes, just as in the manga, he does lend Nao a hand every now and then, but whereas we are witnesses of Fukunaga's subtle development and gradual change in disposition towards Nao in the manga (despite retaining some of her opportunistic traits), Fukunaga's help in the drama series is pretty much attributed to mere mood swings without any sign of genuine sympathy or gratefulness.
-Until the very end, he wouldn't stop backstabbing Nao while pretending to be her friend.
-There are so many overdramatized scenes of this that it feels repetitive very quickly.
-Another thing that stood out to me was the fact that Fukunaga in the manga is a person with immense pride who wouldn't bow down to someone she deems unworthy or whose methods she doesn't approve of, whereas her counterpart makes a fool of himself without showing any of the pride inherent to Fukunaga's character.
+Just as in the manga, he does lend Nao a hand every now and then, but whereas we are witnesses of Fukunaga’s subtle development and gradual change in disposition towards Nao in the manga (despite retaining some of her opportunistic traits), Fukunaga’s help in the drama series is pretty much attributed to mere mood swings without any sign of genuine sympathy or gratefulness.
+Until the very end, he wouldn’t stop backstabbing Nao while pretending to be her friend.
+There are so many overdramatized scenes of this that it feels repetitive very quickly, if not cheap.
+Another thing that stood out to me was the fact that Fukunaga in the manga is a person with immense pride who wouldn’t bow down to someone she deems unworthy or whose methods she doesn’t approve of, whereas her counterpart makes a fool of himself time and again without showing any of the pride inherent to Fukunaga’s character.